Reveal of Inky Escape! (Craft Retreat)

 Inky Stamper *NEW* Stamps Inspiration!

 Hello friends!
-I’m really excited to be sharing some more inspiration today as a guest designer this month using some brand new Inky Stamper stamp sets that were just released!
+I’m really excited to be sharing some more inspiration today as a guest designer this month using some brand-new Inky Stamper stamp sets that were just released!
 Stop by the store and check them out…they’re so cute!

 First, I have a couple of shaped interactive cards for those warm drinks as the temperatures start to cool down.
 I made one for Autumn and shared it in the Inky Stamper FB Group and was asked how it I made it, so I thought I’d share that one along with another Christmas style version that I made too: